 Heh, but this is not what we want to do!?
 Right!
 But for reasons known only to the inventors loading our own machine code into a COG is also called COGNEW.
-The first parameter is a HUB address, the second parameter is an arbitrary value that can be used as you wish.
+The first parameter is a HUB address, the second parameter an arbitrary value we can use ad libitum.

-COGNEW(@myCode,0)
+COGNEW(@myCode, 0)

-This SPIN instruction initiates the copying of nearly 2000 bytes, beginning at @myCode into the cells of the next available COG.
+This SPIN instructions initiates the copying of nearly 2000 bytes, beginning at @myCode into the cells of the next available COG.
 This is a basic hardware feature of the Propeller (Otherwise, how would it start the bootstrap routine in the first place!), needing no supervision of any kind.
-One consequence of it being such and elementary component is that it will always load a COG completely, unaware of the meaning or use of the bits it copies...
+One consequence of being such elementary is that it will always load a COG completely, unaware of the meaning or use of those bits it copies...

-Note that this will thus always take 500\16/80\000\000 = 100 micro seconds, but the SPIN interpreter will continue his task simultaneously in parallel, performing up to 20 SPIN instructions.
+Note that this will thus always take 50016/80_000_000 = 100 micro seconds, but the SPIN interpreter will continue his task meanwhile in parallel, performing up to 20 SPIN instructions